oliverstickel/oliverstickel.github.io/index.md

 As a thesis advisor and co-advisor, I have accompanied about 10 Bachelor and Master Students along their paths to graduation.
 Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
 Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical (vocational) college.

-Nowadays, I'm less involved in structured, academic teaching but mostly teach (and learn) whatever is needed to help many different Makerspace users form many different disciplines with their (many different) projects.
+Nowadays, I'm less involved in structured, academic teaching but mostly teach (and learn) whatever is needed to help many different Makerspace users from many different disciplines with their - many different - projects.

 ## Awards and honors